FlexMeasures/flexmeasures/documentation/getting-started.rst

 Start collecting weather data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To collect weather measurements and forecasts, there is a task you could run periodically, probably once per hour.
+To collect weather measurements and forecasts from the DarkSky API, there is a task you could run periodically, probably once per hour.
 Here is an example:

 .. code-block::

-   flexmeasures collect-weather-data--location 33.4366,126.5269 --store-in-db
+   flexmeasures add external-weather-forecasts --location 33.4366,126.5269 --store-in-db

+.. note::  DarkSky is not handing out tokens anymore, as they have been bought by Apple, see `issue 3 <https://github.com/SeitaBV/flexmeasures/issues/56>`_

 Preparing the job queue database and start workers